 You can also use it in the browser, which looks like this:

 LORI (Life-of-Request Info) is an advanced FireFox addon that adds a status bar at the bottom right corner of Firefox and displaying:

-- TTFB: how long it took to see the first byte from remote server (from click to first byte received).
+- TTFB: how long it took to see the first byte from a remote server (from click to first byte received).